 You will need to use an internet-connected computer, with a webcam and microphone.
 As part of the application review, the Admission Committee will evaluate your response to see how you express yourself and to assess fit with the MIT Sloan culture.
-The simple, open-ended question is designed to help us get to know you better.

 Maybe you developed a passion for Thai cuisine after a trip there, and have collected Brazilian art from your travels to that country.
 Think of a few discrete examples and practice those stories and the introduction several times before you open the application link and start recording.